-It's National Grandparents’ Day this Sunday, so we’re in a reflective mood about how our parents’ parents teach us so many valuable life lessons.
+It's National Grandparents’ Day on 27 November, so we’re in a reflective mood about how our parents’ parents teach us so many valuable life lessons…

-It’s been almost a year since my nan died and I think of her often.
+It’s been years since my nan died and I think of her often.
 A remarkable woman and a wonderful role model, she taught me so many valuable life lessons that I took with me from childhood to adulthood.
 She was such an important figure in my sister’s and my life as we were growing up – so much so, that I went on to name my daughter after her.
-So, with National Grandparents Day happening this Sunday (22 November 2020), I wanted to give a shoutout to all the wonderful grandparents out there – past and present, in person and in spirit – and show just how important they are.
+So, with National Grandparents Day happening on 27 November 2022, I wanted to give a shoutout to all the wonderful grandparents out there – past and present, in person and in spirit – and show just how important they are.